 - the insurer who signed the agreement form where the pre-injury employer’s insurer is a Nominal Insurer scheme agent, or

-- SIRA at email@example.com where the pre-injury employer’s insurer is a self-insurer, specialised insurer1 or a SICorp insurance agent2.
+- SIRA at email@example.com where the pre-injury employer’s insurer is a self-insurer, specialised insurer1 or an agent for icare Insurance for NSW2.

 Note: An employer cannot claim for payments made to the worker when the worker is absent from work and in receipt of weekly workers compensation payments.